bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

     Convert T[i] to R2 form
 ~~~~

-Next, take m and reduce it modulo N. Then add N if necessary to ensure that m
+Next, take m and reduce it modulo N.  Then, add N if necessary to ensure that m
 is odd.
-At this point we recode m into a signed digit representation of 63 base
+At this point we recode m into a signed digit representation consisting of 63
-16 signed, odd, digits.
+signed, odd digits d[i] in base 16.
 The following algorithm accomplishes this task.

 ~~~~
 for i=0 to 61: